ascorbic/unpic-img/docs/src/content/img/astro.md

 ---

 A high-performance, responsive image component for [Astro](https://astro.build/).
-Automatically suppports most image CDNs and CMSs with no build step needed.
+Automatically supports most image CDNs and CMSs with no build step needed.

 ## Installation and usage